arisgeor/ThessIEEE/README.md

 # ThessIEEE
-An informational App, about our IEEE branch
+An informational App, about our IEEE branch in Thessaloniki!